 This opens up a number of opportunities to occur, with a number of different kinds of potential victims.

 -Children: Kids can seem like they live in their own world since they’re usually so preoccupied playing games or being lost in their own imaginations.
-Therefore, it is so much more vital that drivers be aware of any kids in the neighborhood, and to back out of their driveways that much slower, so as to avoid something as awful as an accident involving a child.
+Therefore, it is so much more vital that drivers be aware of any kids in the neighborhood, and to back out of their driveways that much slower, so as to avoid something as awful as a car accident involving a child.

 –Pedestrians: Sidewalks exist for a reason, and they are used to their fullest.
 Whether it’s jogging, running, leisurely walks, or taking the dog out for a walk, it isn’t uncommon to see your neighborhood sidewalks busy with pedestrians.
 Therefore, you must be extra cautious when pulling out of your driveway, to avoid an accident.